datastaxdevs/workshop-streaming-game/README.md

 #### 1b.
 Create streaming

-Once registered and logged in, you will be able to create a streaming for use in this workshop.
+Once registered and logged in, you will be able to create a streaming topic for use in this workshop.

 > Heads up!
 Astra lets you also create Databases in the cloud (based on Apache Cassandra); in this workshop we will not need to,
 > but keep that in mind.
 You can also effortlessly connect your streaming topics and an Astra DB instance to enrich your app!